 4. Fees Associated with Overdrawing Your Account - Returned Item (Non-Sufficient Fund) Fees.
-If we do not pay an item, we will return the item and charge you a Returned Item (Non-Sufficient Fund) Fee each time an item is presented for payment and we return it unpaid due to an insufficient available balance.
-We have no control over the number of times an intended payee may resubmit the same item to us for payment.
-There is no limit on the total fees we can charge you for overdrafting your account.
+If we do not pay an item, we will return the item and charge you a Returned Item (Non-Sufficient Fund) Fee.
+There is no limit on the total fees we can charge you for overdrafting your account, however you will not be charged multiple representment fees for the same item.